wootencl/apidocs-v4/source/includes/_common.md

 # Common To All Endpoints

 ## The Meta and Data Sections
 The response payload for all endpoints consists of a meta key and a data key.
 The meta key contains information regarding rate limiting, linked urls for convenient paging of lists, record counts, response time and API billing information.
-The data key contains an object, or list of objects returned from the resource.
+The data key contains either a an object, in the case of singular endpoints, or an array of objects, in the case of collection or search endpoints.

 The following is a list of values that are contained in the meta block, along with their types.
 Credit and rate limiting information is only included in the meta information for APIs that are billable and/or rate limited.
 Processing time is always included in the meta information.

 Key | Type | Description
 --- | ---- | -----------